Azure-Samples/active-directory-dotnetcore-devicecodeflow-v2/README.md

 ### Optional: configure the sample as an app in your directory tenant

-The instructions so far leveraged the Azure AD entry for the app in a Microsoft test tenant: given that the app is multitenant, anybody can run the sample against that app entry.
+The instructions so far leveraged the Azure AD entry for the app in a Microsoft test tenant: given that the app is multi-tenant, anybody can run the sample against that app entry.
 To register your project in your own Azure AD tenant, you can find instructions to manually provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.

 - either follow the manual steps